 The Bank also obtains guarantees from parent companies for loans to their subsidiaries.
 Management monitors the market value of collateral and will request additional collateral in accordance with the underlying agreement.
-It is the Bank's policy to dispose of repossessed property in an orderly fashion.
+It is the Bank's policy to dispose of repossessed property in an orderly manner.
 The proceeds are used to reduce or repay the outstanding claim.
 In general, the Bank does not occupy repossessed property or received in lieu of payment, for business use.

 The Bank holds guarantees and other financial credit enhancements against certain exposures in the loan portfolio.
-As of December 31, 2023, and 2022, the coverage ratio to the carrying amount of the loan portfolio was 16% and 12%.
+As of December 31, 2024, and 2023, the coverage ratio to the carrying amount of the loan portfolio was 9% and 16% respectively.